r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - @danielbohannon **escaping percent** signs bug (EventVwr.exe)

-      Daniel Bohannon disclosure a few day ago (19 march 2018) one AMSI obfuscation technic that relays on an escaping bug with percent signs in Sysmon EID 1's CommandLine field that is rendering incorrect data when viewed with EventVwr.exe.
+      Daniel Bohannon disclosure a few days ago (19 march 2018) one AMSI obfuscation technic that relays on an escaping bug with percent signs in Sysmon EID 1's CommandLine field that is rendering incorrect data when viewed with EventVwr.exe.